 Growing potatoes in containers can make gardening accessible for the small space gardener.
 When you grow potatoes in a container, harvesting is easier because all the tubers are in one place.
-Potatoes can be grown in a potato tower, garbage can, Tupperware bin or even a gunnysack or burlap bag.
-The process is easy and something the entire family can enjoy from planting to harvesting.
+Potatoes can be grown in a potato tower, garbage can, Tupperware bin, or even a gunnysack or burlap bag.
+The process is simple and something the entire family can enjoy from planting to harvesting.

 Potato Container Garden